010Soham/streaming-pipeline-flink-kinesis-cloudscripts/readme.md

 ## Description

-This project demonstrates a streaming data pipeline built using Apache Flink and Amazon Kinesis.
+This project demonstrates a streaming data pipeline built using Apache Flink and Amazon Kinesis and connected to cloudwatch and grafana.

 ## Folder Structure